Steve Smith (cricketer): Other T20 franchise cricket

-In July 2018, Smith was named in Barbados Tridents's squad in the sixth edition of Caribbean Premier League.
+In July 2018, Smith was named in Barbados Tridents' squad in the sixth edition of Caribbean Premier League.

-In September 2018, Smith returned to Australian club cricket by scoring 85 off 91 balls for Sutherland in a one-day match against Mosman.
+In September 2018, Smith returned to Australian club cricket playing in the NSW Premier Cricket competition.
+His return was highlighted by scoring 85 off 91 balls for Sutherland in a one-day match against Mosman.
 In October 2018, he was named as one of the fourteen Platinum category players for the fourth edition of the Pakistan Super League.

-In December 2018, Smith was named in Comilla Victorians's squad in the sixth edition of Bangladesh Premier League.
+In December 2018, Smith was named in Comilla Victorians' squad in the sixth edition of Bangladesh Premier League.
 He played only two matches of the tournament before returning to Australia for elbow surgery.

+In April 2024, Smith signed with Washington Freedom to feature in the second edition of Major League Cricket (MLC).
+He was named as captain and in July 2024, Smith led the team to victory in the 2024 MLC Final.
+Smith was subsequently awarded the Player of the match award, scoring 88 runs off 52 deliveries, with head coach Ricky Ponting stating post-game that Smith almost won the game by himself with his bat and with his captaincy.